This post may contain affiliate links. Read more at our disclosure policy.

 In general, when grilling steak, we always recommend buying thick (around 1.5 inches) steaks.
 Thick steaks are easier to cook to the perfect temperature.
 But sometimes you can’t find them and you have to choose from thinner cuts.

-The key to grilling thin steaks is to make sure you have a hot grill so you get a good sear and don’t overcook it.
+The key to grilling thin steaks is to make sure you have a hot charcoal grill for direct grilling so you get a good sear and don’t overcook it.
 Here’s how to achieve that.

 Table of Contents